ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 #### From _The Yankton press._

 #### 1873-03-19 &middot; Yankton, Dakota Territory [S.D.]

 [This text is not available under an open license.]

 ---

 ## [From _Helena weekly herald._](https://chroniclingamerica.loc.gov/lccn/sn84036143/1873-03-20/ed-1/seq-1)

 #### 1873-03-20 &middot; Helena, Mont.

 <table style="width: 100%;"><tr><td style="width: 50%">

-ere the Furies i
-And a delicate map
-u&gt;,
-Were the Furies aud Fates,
-Of the Dorian Slates,
-nd we found in his
-What are frequent i
-And we found in his palms, which were hollow,
-: in palms—that is dates.&quot;
-Everlasting Fence Posts.
 I discovered many years ago, that wood
 could be made to last longer than iron in the
 ground, but thought the process so simple